casper-network/juliet/juliet.md

 * `MAX_FRAME_SIZE` is the maximum size for a single frame, including header and segment.
 For implementations, this indicates the minimum memory required to receive a single frame.
 The recommended default value is 4 KB.
 * `NUM_CHANNELS` denotes the total number of channels where data can be sent on.
 No default value can be recommended.
 A valid channel number `c` is bound by `0 < c < n`.
 * `REQUEST_LIMIT_n` is the maximum number of in-flight requests on channel `n`.
 An optimal value is application specific, but a value of 1 is always a safe bet.
+The maximum possible value for `REQUEST_LIMIT_n` is 65535, since IDs are 16 bit integers and must not collide.
 * `MAX_REQUEST_PAYLOAD_SIZE_n` is the maximum payload allowed for a message of kind `REQUEST_PL` on channel `n`.
 * `MAX_RESPONSE_PAYLOAD_SIZE_n` is the maximum payload allowed for a message of kind `RESPONSE_PL` on channel `n`.